-The increase in homicide volumes within West Mercia has led to the Force engaging with the Home Office and College of Policing in a Homicide Prevention Round Table.
-This is providing the force with the opportunity to share good and innovative practice, information and data, taken forward through the Homicide Prevention Summit with a number of other forces.
-Evidence of good practise has b
+The increase in homicide volumes within West Mercia during 20/21 and 21/22 led to the force engaging with the Home Office and College of Policing in a Homicide Prevention Round Table.
+This provided the force with the opportunity to share good and innovative practice, information and data, with a number of other forces.
+All of the 17 key themes from the homicide prevention roundtable meeting now feature as activity within the Force's Homicide Delivery Plan.

 As part of the PCC's formal holding to account programme, the focus of the January 2022 meeting on performance was on homicide and how the force is managing its response to homicide and prevention.
+In August, the PCC's holding to account meeting on the serious violence duty included an update from the Chief Constable on homicide.